soerum/linked-blog-starter-md/Faglig/HRCI/Talent Acquisition/3 Talent Acquisition Life Cycle.md

 			- ==Patterned interviews== are where the candidate is interviewed about the same topic, but the questions may differ.
 			- ==Non-directive interviews== are less formal than ==directive interviews==. ==Semi-structured== is the balance between these two.
 			- ==Stress interviews== are interviews that place candidates in stressful situations.
 Especially useful for candidates that are applying for high-stress jobs.
-		- Become familiar with the different biases:
+		- Become familiar with the different biases, separated into ==unconscious and explicit bias:==
 			- ==Stereotyping== is assuming something based on traits beyond our control
 			- ==Affect heuristic== is when we make decisions based on our emotional reactions, often not relevant to the job.
 			- ==Contrast effect== is when every candidate gets compared to a single candidate, and this can go both ways.